John Harper’s Last Convert - Sharing the Gift of Christmas One Minute before You Die

 Dictators in other such countries must be “shaking in their boots,” as the saying goes.
 No wonder several leaders in the region agreed to step down, heading off uprisings in their own countries.

-These protests are extraordinary in that they involve people who have, for the most part, suffered silently under cruel dictators …
+These protests are extraordinary in that they involve people who have, for the most part, suffered silently under cruel dictators who wantonly …

 Voting with a Christian Conscience

 I believe the evangelical church has finally been forced to conclude we cannot depend upon politics to turn this country around, bring us back to biblical principles, or reverse the anti-Christian bigotry developing in the courts, the media, and the wider culture.
 Only the church, armed with the Gospel, is able to bring lasting change in the hearts and lives of people.
 God’s House—and not the White House—holds the key to the future of our nation.